ithouse/lolita-translation/README.md

     a.title #returns record's title attribute in locale that's passed
     #=> "Title in LV"

+    a.in(:lv).title #returns record's title attribute in locale that's passed
+    #=> "Title in LV"

+    a.in(:lv) do |item|
+     item.title #returns record's title attribute in locale that's passed
+     #=> "Title in LV"
+    end
+    # after block the default locale is switched back

 When a "find" is executed and current language is not the same as default language then `:translations` are added to `:includes` to pre fetch all translations.

 The `ModelNameTranslation` class is created for you automaticly with all validations for ranslated fields.
 Of course you can create it manualy for custom vlidations and other.